CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 Specifically, the component `modelCard` object includes `modelParameters` which includes an array of `datasets` objects which can be of the following types:

 1. **In-line information**: provides in-line objects that provide for direct description of datasets and some of their typically cited attributes and characteristics.
-Typically, this method mirrors dataset information found in various model catalogs and provides a means for direct, simplified mapping to CycloneDX.
-    * *This method may be helpful if the datasets themselves are not public (i.e., directly referenceable), but informational details are.*
-2. **Data component reference**: provides for the complete description of each dataset as its own CycloneDX component and referenced via its `bom-ref`.
+2. **Data component references**: provides for the complete description of each dataset as its own CycloneDX component and referenced via its `bom-ref`.

-    * *This method is preferable for use in most security and compliance contexts as it allows for full expression of provenance, pedigree, attestations and other contextual information.*
+The next sections will discuss the considerations for each and example how to use both of these methods.

-#### In-line information object model
+#### In-line information

+This method simplifies the association between training datasets and model cards, specifically addressing scenarios where data is difficult to reference as an independent component.

+Key applications:

+* Filtered Data: Documenting specific slices of data used for fine-tuning.
+* Private Repositories: Providing transparency via BOMs for non-public datasets.
+* Unstructured Sources: Referencing data not housed in traditional databases or management tools.

 ##### Example

 #### Data component references

+* *This method is preferable for use in most security and compliance contexts as it allows for full expression of provenance, pedigree, attestations and other contextual information.*

 ##### Example